- 9th Grade Team

 Objective and Bell Ringers

-Random preparedness inspections will be conducted by 9th grade teachers, at least 2x per marking period.
-For consistency, every 9th grade student should bring to every class: 1.
+Random preparedness inspections will be conducted by 9th-grade teachers, at least 2 times per marking period.
+For consistency, every 9th-grade student should bring to every class: 1.
 The notebook (folder, binder) for that specific class.
-2. The TGS issued student planner.
+2. The Gilbert School's issued student planner.
 3. A writing implement, standard graphite pencil or blue/black pen.
 Students will receive a classwork grade for each random inspection.

 Late to class